-- Contribute to the development of ILO as well as external studies or guidelines concerning climate change-related mobility. - Assist in identifying research and knowledge gaps. - Contribute to the review of policies implemented at the country, regional or global level related to climate change related mobility.
+- Contribute to the development of studies or guidelines, concerning climate change-related mobility. - Assist in identifying research and knowledge gaps and assist in the preparation of concept notes for funding these activities. - Contribute to the review of policies implemented at the country, regional or global level related to climate change related mobility.